-All the teams news, battle areas and TV details you need for the Calcutta Cup clash at Twickenham
+Teams news, quotes and TV details ahead of the Calcutta Cup clash at Murrayfield

 Six Nations England v Scotland Preview

 What’s the gripping, gut-twisting drama of a Calcutta Cup match without a little pantomime beforehand?
 Already we have had England coach Eddie Jones proclaiming Scotland are “red hot favourites” ahead of the Auld Enemies meeting on Saturday (the bookmakers strongly disagree, however, with England fancied to win with the gambling houses).
 The Scots have picked an unnervingly-familiar looking side.
 England have selected a backline of ballers able to play in many different positions.

 And the weather?
 Well it’s set to be moody skies and tearful conditions.